raineorshine/npm-check-updates/README.md

 npm-check-updates
 =================

-npm-check-updates is a tool that allows you to **instantly find any updates to all of the dependencies** in your Node.js project, regardless of the version constraints you've applied in your package.json file (unlike npm itself).
+npm-check-updates is a tool that allows you to **instantly find any updates to all dependencies** in your Node.js project, regardless of the version constraints you've specified in your package.json file (unlike npm itself).

 Optionally, npm-check-updates will also upgrade your package.json file to satisfy the latest available versions, all while **maintaining your existing semantic versioning policies**.

 Put plainly, it will upgrade your "express": "3.3.x" dependency to "express": "3.4.x" when express 3.4.0 hits the scene.

-Finally you can stick to [package.json best practices](http://blog.nodejitsu.com/package-dependencies-done-right) and [semantic versioning](http://semver.org/), without having to track individual new package releases.
-In case you do pin the exact versions, it'll update those dependencies to the latest versions as well.
+Finally you can stick to [package.json best practices](http://blog.nodejitsu.com/package-dependencies-done-right) and [semantic versioning](http://semver.org/), without having to track individual package releases.
+In case you do pin the exact versions, it'll update those too.

 Installation
 --------------